 In this New Orleans nightclub you can find good reggae music.

 If you like themed clubs, this is your place.
-Club Caribbean allows you to enjoy the good music and art of this part of America, offering you a good balance between economy and entertainment.
-They also give you free nights.
-It is a very elegant club and focused on Caribbean music.
+Club Caribbean allows you to enjoy the good music and art of this part of America, offering you a good balance between economy and fun.
+They also offer you free nights.
+It is a very elegant club focused on Caribbean music.

 The Maison (508 Frenchmen St, New Orleans)